PacktPublishing/Containers-for-Developers-Handbook/Chapter8/Readme.md

 webserver   1/1     Running   0          11s
 ```

 Notice that we used an external registry for storing the images.
 Kubernetes does not use local stores for pulling images.
-As we expect to have on any other container orchestrator environment, a registry is needed and hosts’ kubelet component will pull images from this.
+As we expect to have on any other container orchestrator environment, a registry is needed and host’s kubelet component will pull images from this.
 You will never synchronize images manually between nodes in a cluster.

 4. Let’s review the resource manifest now.
 It is important to understand that kubectl command talks with the Kubernetes API using the credentials from our local kubeconfig (this file is located in your home under .kube directory, you can use $env:USERPROFILE\.kube in Microsoft Windows) and the Kube-APIserver gets this information from the Etcd before it is presentedin our terminal.
 Following screenshot shows part of the output we get using kubectl get pod <PODNAME> -o yaml.
 The –o yaml modifier shows the output from a current resource in yaml format.
 This will really help us understand how objects are created and manage by Kubernetes.